-We advised you on 13 April 2018 that we had decided to opt into a new tax regime - the attribution managed investment trust (AMIT) regime - for all funds in the MLC MasterKey Unit Trust from the funds' 2017/2018 tax year.
-This included the MLC-Vanguard Australian Share Index Fund (the Fund).
+We advised you in May 2018 of our decision to opt into a new tax regime - the attribution managed investment trust (AMIT) regime - for all funds in the MLC MasterKey Unit Trust from the funds' 2017/2018 tax year.

-Under the AMIT regime, we're required to 'attribute' the Fund's taxable income to investors on a 'fair and reasonable' basis.
-The attribution of the Fund's taxable income determines how investors are taxed.
-Ordinarily, the Fund will attribute taxable income to investors based on the distributions made to investors, in a similar way to how it allocated taxable income before the AMIT regime applied.
+Under the AMIT regime, we're required to 'attribute' a fund's taxable income to investors on a 'fair and reasonable' basis.
+The attribution of the fund's taxable income determines how investors are taxed.
+Most funds will attribute taxable income to investors based on the distributions made to investors, in a similar way to how they allocated taxable income before the AMIT regime applied.

 However, there may be occasions when the taxable income you're attributed is not based on distributions made to you.
-For example, in 'exceptional circumstances', such as when withdrawals of money, or 'redemptions' are exceptionally high, we may need to change our approach to attributing the Fund's taxable income.
+For example, in 'exceptional circumstances', such as when withdrawals of money, or 'redemptions', are exceptionally high, we may need to change our approach to attributing a fund's taxable income.
 This is explained in more detail below.

-How do redemptions impact your distribution?
+How do redemptions impact distributions?